rafaelcgama/scraper-api/wss_scraper/README.md

 Authenticated session cookies remain valid for the duration of the scrape.

 **Reason:**
-The scraper is designed to run as a short-lived batch job.
+The scraper is intended to run as a short-lived batch job.
-If session expiration occurs, the correct recovery strategy would be to re-authenticate.
+If session expiration occurs mid-run, the correct recovery strategy is to re-authenticate and restart the process.

 ---

 ### Dynamic Header Extraction

+**Decision:**
+Fetch table headers dynamically from the transaction history page.

 **Trade-off:**
-An additional HTTP request is made to retrieve table headers.
+An additional HTTP request is required before retrieving transaction data.

 **Reason:**
 Transaction rows are loaded asynchronously and do not include column names.
-Fetching headers dynamically from the page ensures the scraper adapts to column additions, renames, or reordering without hardcoding a schema.
+Fetching headers dynamically ensures the scraper adapts to column additions, renames, or reordering without hardcoding a schema, improving maintainability at negligible cost.
-This improves maintainability while adding negligible overhead.

 ---

 ### Parsing Strategy

+**Decision:**
+Parse HTML fragments using `lxml` and XPath.

 **Trade-off:**
-HTML fragments are parsed using pure `lxml` instead of BeautifulSoup or browser-based DOM extraction.
+The parser is tightly coupled to the current HTML structure.

 **Reason:**
 The transaction endpoint returns HTML embedded in a JSON payload rather than a structured API response.
-Using `lxml` with XPath provides fast, deterministic parsing with fewer dependencies, which is well suited for a stable table structure and a performance-focused scraper.
+Using `lxml` with XPath provides fast, deterministic parsing with fewer dependencies, which is appropriate for a stable table structure and a performance-focused scraper.

 ---

 ### Logging and Retries

-**Design Choice:**
+**Decision:**
-Minimal logging and targeted retries are implemented.
+Implement minimal logging and targeted retries.

+**Trade-off:**
+The scraper provides limited observability compared to verbose logging approaches.

 **Reason:**
-- Logging focuses on key lifecycle events (login, page fetch, completion).
-- Retries are applied only to network calls where transient failures are expected.
+Logging is intentionally limited to key lifecycle events (login, page fetch, completion), and retries are applied only to network calls where transient failures are expected.
-- This keeps the solution robust without introducing unnecessary complexity for a take-home exercise.
+This keeps the solution robust while avoiding unnecessary complexity for a take-home exercise.

 ---

 ## Summary

 The scraper is intentionally designed to:

 - Authenticate reliably
 - Minimize browser usage
 - Reuse sessions efficiently
 - Parse data deterministically
 - Persist results in an analytics-friendly format

 The solution balances **performance, simplicity, and maintainability**, making it suitable for both technical evaluation and practical use.